 Shelter comes in many forms and has only to meet your needs at the time.
 It may be that you have found a cave, overhang or some other form of natural shelter that just needs a small amount of work to make it suitable for your requirements; more likely is that you will have to construct a shelter from scratch.

 Unfortunately, it is with some trepidation and a heavy heart that I must bring sad news in the form of a very different story.
-As a general guide, if your shelter keeps out much of the wind, a good proportion of the rain and you have survived the night you have done a reasonable job.
+As a general guide, if your shelter keeps out much of the wind and a good proportion of the rain and you have survived the night, you have done a reasonable job.

 The Difference Between Survival and Bushcraft

 We are all guilty of using the word “survival” when going out and managing in the wilderness with a small amount of equipment, but it is very important to be able to differentiate between survival and bushcraft as these are two very different subjects.
 Survival is really just that.

 You will be plunged unexpectedly into a hostile environment, possibly injured with little or no equipment, and have to keep yourself alive.

 In this situation, your largest problem by far is likely to be a mental one.
 If you have bushcraft skills, these will be of great use and help the situation immensely.